calo81/clustering/README.md

     - Get the claims: `claims = FOREACH grouped GENERATE group, AVG(neededForAggrregate.customers::claims);`
     - See the results: `DUMP claims;`
     - Now for the seeing the Premium average is similar.
 But this time we have to export the `quote` table information from `IHub` to `HDFS` as well. then combine it.
 Like this:
-      - Run the corresponding `Sqoop` Something like the following but with the actual data: `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://xxx:1433;username=xxx;password=xxx;databaseName=IHubODS" --query "SELECT rfq, premium, insurer FROM quotes where \$CONDITIONS and premium is not null and insurer is not null and state='purchased'" --split-by  rfq --fetch-size 20 --delete-target-dir --target-dir importedQuotes --package-name "clustercustomers.sqoop.quotes" --null-string '' --fields-terminated-by '|'`
+      - Run the corresponding `Sqoop` Something like the following but with the actual data: `sqoop import --driver com.microsoft.sqlserver.jdbc.SQLServerDriver --connect "jdbc:sqlserver://xxx:1433;username=xxx;password=xxx;databaseName=IHubODS" --query "SELECT rfq, premium, insurer FROM quotes where \$CONDITIONS and premium is not null and insurer is not null" --split-by  rfq --fetch-size 20 --delete-target-dir --target-dir importedQuotes --package-name "clustercustomers.sqoop.quotes" --null-string '' --fields-terminated-by '|'`
       - Copy the files generated to the remote HDFS: `~/Programs/hadoop-1.2.1/bin/hadoop fs -put importedQuotes hdfs://192.168.1.10:9000/user/cscarion/imported_quotes`
       - Then some more **Pig**